vandanal187/1/Contributing.md

 To contribute examples, please follow the current style of the examples as closely as possible.
 Add your example to the ExampleList.js file for it to appear in the drop-down and index page.

+## Development dependencies

+The dependencies required to build and develop the library can be installed using `npm`

+    cd grunt
+    npm install

+## Testing

+Tone.js has an extensive test suite that can be run in the browser.
+To run the tests, arrange for the project root directory to be served by your development machine and then visit `<project-root>/test/index.html`.

 ## Style

 Make sure the code is clearly commented with jsdoc style comments and also has no jshint errors or warnings (take a look at the .jshintrc file to see the jshint settings).